FAQ Category: Accreditation, Apostilles, and Legalization

 Are this school’s degrees acknowledged by the US and other foreign countries, such as China?

-How long does the Apostille/Legalization process take?
+How long does the apostille or legalization process take?

-What would you recommend regarding document legalization?
+What do you recommend regarding document legalization?